 Send Mid-Autumn Festival Cards to Your Friends

-Book any China tour during Chinese Moon Festival (Sep.18 - Sep.
-20. 2013), and you'll have free Chinese Moon Cake!
+Book any China tour during Chinese Moon Festival (Sep.6 - Sep.
+8, 2014) and enjoy free Chinese moon cake!

 11-Day Best of China and Guilin Group Tour